103C.225 Discontinuance of districts.

-(1) the attitudes of land occupiers within the district;
+(1) the attitudes of the occupiers of lands lying within the district;

-(2) the number of eligible voters who voted in the referendum;
+(2) the number of land occupiers eligible to vote in the referendum who have voted;

 (3) the proportion of the votes cast in the referendum in favor of the discontinuance of the district to the total number of votes cast;